- Content Reviewed By:

 - Prescription Drugs Which Must Be Given by Your Care Provider

-- How Long Will Medicare Cover Rehab
+How Much Will Medicare Cover For Drug Rehab?

 Medicare generally covers 80 percent of the Medicare-approved amount required to pay for these rehab components.
 Services can be administered by licensed general practitioners, nurse practitioners, physicians’ assistants, psychiatrists, clinical psychologists, clinical social workers, and clinical nurse specialists.
 Medicare Part B also covers opioid use disorder treatment using approved medications, like Suboxone® and Vivitrol® if they are administered by an opioid treatment program that’s enrolled in Medicare, and the Part B deductible applies.